JFru93/git-basics-project/README.md

-# My first git project: git-basics-project
+# My first git project: That title is: git-basics-project